-Much of the green space that could be created is along the ridge line of the Greater Nottingham Conurbation and as such forms part of the Prominent Areas for Special Protection [EB: Part 2 Local Plan policy 27.3] which provide "important breaks in the built-up areas, contributing to visual amenity and recreational opportunities.
+Much of the green space that could be created is along the ridge line of the Greater Nottingham Conurbation and as such forms part of the Prominent Areas for Special Protection [EB: Part 2 Local Plan policy 28.1.i] which provide important breaks in the built-up areas, contributing to visual amenity and recreational opportunities.
 Hobgoblin Wood, the Memorial Gardens and the Chetwynd Barracks Playing Fields act as core sites linked by green corridors.
 Hobgoblin Wood may be of educational value in the future and a possible base for a new Nature Centre.